 The Township generally capitalizes assets with a cost of \$5,000 or more (\$1 threshold for land and \$25,000 threshold for infrastructure) as purchase and construction outlays occur.
 Assets purchased or constructed with long-term debt may be capitalized regardless of the threshold established.
 Interest incurred during the construction phase of the business-type activities is included in the capitalized value of the assets constructed.
 The costs of normal maintenance and repairs that do not add to the asset value or materially extend useful lives are not capitalized.
-Construction in progress is stated at cost and consists primarily of costs incurred on construction projects.
-No provision for depreciation is made on construction in progress until the assets are completed and placed into service.
+Construction in progress is stated at cost and construction in progress until the assets are completed and placed into service.
 Capital assets, including those of the component unit, are depreciated using the straight-line method.
 When capital assets are disposed, the cost and applicable accumulated depreciation are removed from the respective accounts, and the resulting gain or loss is recorded in operations.